 There will be multiple versions of the truth

 Everyone might start out working from the same data … but it probably won’t stay that way for long.
 Every time a rep makes a change to the master spreadsheet, they’ll need to upload it to a central repository for the edits to be communicated to the rest of the team.

 And if they forget to do that, you’ll have several versions of the “single” spreadsheet — all with slightly different data.
 How will you know which one is right?
 That’s a sure recipe for creating a messy sales process.

 With so many people having their hands on a single spreadsheet, and with so many edits and calculations happening at once, it’s natural that spreadsheets will contain some type of error.
 If you’re hoping for accuracy, don’t expect to get it from spreadsheets.
 That’s why it’s wise to invest in a database software that can quickly and accurately resolve errors on its own, or flag them to you for fixing them.
 Because the worst part about spreadsheets, especially large ones, is that it’s easy to miss errors unless you’re continuously combing it row-by-row.

-The advantages and disadvantages of using Google Sheets for your eCommerce business comes down to two main factors.
-They’re free (with a Microsoft Office or Google Workspace implementation), and they don’t require training.
+The advantages and disadvantages of using Google Sheets for your eCommerce business come down to four main factors.
+Pros: They’re free (with a Microsoft Office or Google Workspace implementation), and they don’t require training.
 Cons: They’re limited in scalability and functionality.